-MITRAL VALVE REPLACEMENT
+What is MITRAL VALVE REPLACEMENT SURGERY?

 For a surgeon to efficiently remove the diseased valve and replace it with a new one, your heart must be still.
 You’ll be positioned on a bypass machine that keeps blood circulating through your body and your lungs functioning during surgery.
-Your doctor will make incisions into your aorta, through which the valves will be taken out and replaced.
-There’s almost a 2 percent risk of death related with valve replacement surgery.

 The majority of heart valve replacement recipients remain in the hospital for approximately five to one week.
 If your surgery was minimally invasive, you might be discharged earlier.
 Medical staff will give you pain medication as required and constantly observe your blood pressure, breathing and heart function throughout the first few days after a heart valve replacement.